Can Surgery Cause Erectile Dysfunction?

 Recovery Timeline After Prostate Surgery

-| Timeframe | Typical Situation |
+| Timeframe | Typical situation |

 |---|---|

-| Immediately post-surgery | Virtually all men experience significant ED — this is expected and normal |
+| Immediately post-surgery | Virtually all men experience significant ED — expected and normal |

-| 3–6 months | Gradual improvement begins in nerve-sparing cases; nerve regeneration is underway |
+| 3–6 months | Gradual improvement begins in nerve-sparing cases; nerve regeneration underway |

 | 6–12 months | The most significant recovery typically occurs in this window |

-| 12–24 months | Final outcome is usually apparent; some men continue to improve beyond this |
+| 12–24 months | Final outcome usually apparent; some men continue improving beyond this |

 Treatment Options for Post-Surgical ED